13 Feb Where to stay in Pai, Thailand

-Ok, so you’ve arrived into Pai.
+Ok, so you’ve arrived in Pai, Thailand.
 (If you want to know how, check this article about getting to Pai) After hours on a motorcycle or sitting in a van, it’s time to look for a bed to rest your head.
 Pai is not very big but there is lot’s of accommodation that you can choose from.

 Sure it’s hostel galore here but there are also some pretty amazing luxury resorts around.
 Most resorts are a little further out of town but the the nice walk is worth it.